About Dr. Wallace

 Dr. James Wallace graduated from Jamestown (NY) High School before he earned his bachelor’s degree in psychology from Dartmouth College.
 He followed that with a master’s degree in Counseling & Student Personnel Administration in Higher Education from Cornell University.
 He concluded his formal education at the University of Southern California where he received a Ph.D. in educational psychology.
 In the interest of lifelong learning and professional development, Dr. Jim has attended numerous conferences, seminars, and workshops over the years.
 Among other things, he’s undergone training in mediation, crisis intervention, stress management, reporting of child abuse/neglect, diagnosis of learning disabilities, pain management, and sport psychology.

 Dr. Jim served as a school psychologist for a district of nine elementary schools in Saugus, California, before moving East to work at a variety of schools in Central New York.
 He was a clinical psychologist for the Franziska Racker Centers, working at OCM BOCES in Cortland, from 2006 until 2017.
 He has taught college students at TC3, Cornell University, Ithaca College, and Colgate University.
 Dr. Wallace has been practicing and teaching the nonviolent art of self-defense, aikido, for decades; he is Chief Instructor of the Colgate Aikido Club (CAC), a.k.a. the Aikido Institute of New York (AINY).
-He had a private practice in Ithaca before moving to Hamilton and, for the past several years, operating a practice here.
+He had a private practice in Ithaca before moving to Hamilton and, for the past decade, operating a practice here.

 Dr. Wallace is married to Ann Jane Tierney, Professor of Psychology & Neuroscience at Colgate.
 They have two young adult daughters, Jasmine and Gemma, who are making their way in the world.
 Varying numbers of dogs have rounded out the family.
 In his spare time, Dr. Jim enjoys drumming, swimming, walking, golf, hiking, basketball, running, kayaking, skiing (alpine and Nordic), table tennis, yoga, frisbee, juggling, fitness training, reading, and travel.